MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/offline.md

 ---
 # Offline and network connectivity support in Progressive Web Apps

 For many years, organizations were reluctant to invest heavily in web-based software over native software, because web applications depended on stable network connections.
-The Progressive Web Apps (PWA) platform offers robust options that enable users to continue working even if the network connection becomes unstable or goes offline.
+Today, the Progressive Web Apps (PWA) platform offers robust options that enable users to continue working even if the network connection becomes unstable or goes offline.

 <!-- ====================================================================== -->